 In order to connect the solar system wiring from the AC disconnect switches to the electric main panel, the panel needs to be able to carry the additional electrical load and have the physical capability for additional breakers.
 To accomplish this, the existing panel may need to be reconfigured or may need to be upgraded.

 For ease of disconnection and safety in case of overload condition or short circuits, the wiring from the AC disconnect switches is connected to the electric main panel via breakers.
 The electric main panel then distributes electricity to the home or to the electric utility grid.

 At this point, the City or the Agency Having Jurisdiction (AHJ) inspects the installation from electrical, solar, roofing, and general construction viewpoints and approves the installation.

 Customer who Goes Solar, will now have two means of sourcing electricity: from the solar panels or from the grid.
 Additionally, any electricity that is generated by Solar, but not consumed by the homeowner (at time of generation) will be sent to the grid.
 Therefore, a new type meter, a Net Meter, is installed, either by LA Solar Group or by the Utility, that lets the Utility know of the “net” amount of electricity that the utility provided (i.e. Total Consumed minus Total Provide by Solar).

 - Utility Inspection and PTO

-As the final step in the installation process, the Utility company inspects the installation from solar, electrical, and grid connectivity viewpoints and provides their "Permission to Operate" - "PTO".
-It is only after the PTO is granted that the system can be "Turned ON" an put into operation.
+As the final step in the installation process, the Utility company inspects the installation from solar, electrical, and grid connectivity viewpoints and provides their “Permission to Operate” – “PTO”.
+Only after the PTO is granted the system can be “Turned ON” an put into operation.